HoutanGh/quant_scanner/README.md

 - [ ] mean reversion models
 - [ ] moving average models
 - [ ] BS models
+- [ ] model that sees if the stock goes up in the first 5mins, 10mins, 15mins, 30mins, 1 hour then incrememts, not sure

 ### dicord.py
 - scrap discord for list of penny stocks